pikepdf/pikepdf/docs/api/exceptions.rst

 .. autoexception:: pikepdf.OutlineStructureError

-    Exception throw when an ``/Outlines`` object violates constraints imposed by the |pdfrm|.
+    Exception thrown when an ``/Outlines`` object violates constraints imposed by the |pdfrm|.

 .. autoexception:: pikepdf.UnsupportedImageTypeError

-    Exception throw when attempting to manipulate a PDF image of a complex type that pikepdf does not currently support.
+    Exception thrown when attempting to manipulate a PDF image of a complex type that pikepdf does not currently support.

+.. autoexception:: pikepdf.DataDecodingError

+    Exception thrown when a stream object in a PDF is malformed and cannot be decoded.